 Signs of Previous Treatment

 - Liquid termite treatments often require injecting products below ground.
-Therefore, another sign of previous termite treatment are incremental drill holes.
-These can be found along foundation walls and through concrete slabs.
+Therefore, incremental drill holes are another sign of previous termite treatment.
+You might be able to spot these holes yourself, along foundation walls and through concrete slabs.

-- Attain a copy of the Seller Disclosure Form.
-Here the Seller discloses structural problems, water leaks, roof damage, and past W.D.I. treatments.
-These can be very beneficial to provide your inspector.
+- Obtain a copy of the Seller Disclosure Form.
+Here, the Seller discloses structural problems, water leaks, roof damage, and past W.D.I. treatments.
+These can be very beneficial for your inspector.

-- Clear crawlspace and attic entry points.
-Clear the undersides of decks and porches too.
-Access doors greater than 18″ by 18″ will be part of the inspection.
-So be sure your inspector has room to work.
+- Clear crawlspaces and attic entry points.
+Clear the undersides of decks and porches, too.
+We will also inspect access doors greater than 18″ by 18″.

-- Secure pets.
-Thus we will not be responsible of pets left of the property during service.
+- Secure your pets.
+We will not be responsible for pets left on the property during service.

-- Notify adjacent property owners if access to their property is required to inspect certain areas of the structure.
+- Notify adjacent property owners if we will require access to their property to inspect certain areas of the structure.

 - Do not clean or remove possible evidence of wood-destroying insects.